practicalli/spacemacs/source-control/magit/forge.md

 `, ,` to save and create the issue on the remote forge.  `, k` to cancel.

 ![Spacemacs Magit Forge - Issue details](/images/spacemacs-magit-forge-issue-details.png)

+> #### Hint::Markdown support
+> Pull Request descriptions will use markdown when displayed in GitHub.
+>
+> ``code`` for code / key highlighting, `#` for headings, `----` for horizontal lines

+## Edit a issue
+`@ l i` to list the current issues (`@ f f` to update the topics if the issue is not listed)

+In the issue list buffer, navigate (`j`, `k`) to the issue to be edited.

+`RET` to open the issue in its own buffer

+`j` / `k` to navigate to each section of the issue (title, assignee, label, mark, description, comments)

+`C-c C-e` to edit the current section of the issue.

+For title, assignee, label and mark a prompt shows in the mini-buffer.
+Enter a value and press `RET`

+For description and comments a separate buffer opens with editable text.

+`, ,` or `C-c C-c` to save changes and push them to the remote repository. `C-c C-k` to cancel changes and return to the issue.

+As soon as a value or text is saved, a request is sent to the remote forge to update the issue.

+`q` to close the issue and issue list buffers.

+This approach works for other topics types also.

 ## Create a remote fork
 Create or select a local Git repository and run magit status, `, g s`.